-While some puppies grow out of this behavior, others need help from us!
-The following techniques can get you and your dog on the right track:
+While some dogs grow out of this behavior, others need help from us!

 - No punishment or scolding of any kind.